telerik/reporting-docs/designing-reports/report-structure/how-to/how-to-add-remove-page-header-&-footer-sections.md

 The PageHeader *PrintOnFirstPage*  has priority over its *PrintOnLastPage* .
 The opposite is valid for the PageFooter.
 For that reason, when a report contains only one page, hence it is both the first and the last, for the PageHeader the *PrintOnFirstPage*  property           will be respected, and for PageFooter - the *PrintOnLastPage* .

->caution Page sections are not related to the report itself, but are relative to the paper or             screen.
+> Page sections are not related to the report itself, but are relative to the paper or             screen.
 Thus page sections of nested/detail reports are ignored and only the page sections of the main report             are visible.

->caution [Data Items]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) cannot be used in page sections, because the latter are processed             after the report data has been processed.
+> [Data Items]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) cannot be used in page sections, because the latter are processed             after the report data has been processed.
 At this moment the report data source is not available anymore.

 ## Adding Calculated Page Totals to a Header or Footer